top of page

 Fungi in Flux

-This research investigates bio-design and bio-fabrication of functional objects from mycelium and local waste to contribute to a resilient future.
+This thesis investigates bio-fabrication of functional objects with mycelium and local waste to contribute to a resilient future.

 Services